-First, drive the motor home onto the scales so that all wheels are on the scales; this provides the gross vehicle weight (GVW) of the vehicle and can be recorded as such.
-The GVW should not exceed the GVWR specified for the vehicle.
-Second, drive the motor home so that the front wheels are off the scales and only the rear wheels remain on the scales; this provides the total weight of the vehicle, save for the front axle.
+First, drive the motor home onto the scales so that all wheels are on the scales; this provides the gross vehicle weight (GVW) of the motor home and can be recorded as such.
+The GVW should not exceed the GVWR specified for the motor home.
+Second, drive the motor home so that the front wheels are off the scales and only the rear wheels remain on the scales; this provides the total weight of the motor home, save for the front axle.
 This weight should not exceed the total rating of the axles remaining on the scales.
 The front axle weight is determined by subtracting the weight from the GVW that was obtained in the first step which was performed earlier.
 The result should not exceed the listed front-axle weight rating.
-Chapter 14 contains more specific axle-weight determinations.
+For a more thorough weighing of the motor home, Chapter 14 contains more specific axle-weight determinations.

-Weight Distribution Throughout the Motor Home
+Weight Distribution throughout the Motor Home

-To assure the maximum stability of the motor home under static (i.e., parked) and dynamic (i.e., moving) conditions, the distribution of the items to be carried and stored within the motor home and in the storage bays underneath the motor home should be performed in such a manner to strive for reasonably even side-to-side and front-to-rear dispersion of the weight of the stored items.
+To assure the maximum stability of the motor home under static (i.e., parked) and dynamic (i.e., moving) conditions, the distribution of the items to be carried and stored within the motor home and in the storage bays underneath the motor home should be performed in such a manner to strive for reasonably even side-to-side and front-to-rear dispersion of the entire weight of both the stored items and also the driver and expected passenger(s) during transit.
 This process will assure that the motor home is not "lop-sided" in weight distribution (i.e., all the stored weight on one side and/or mainly towards the front or the rear)-keeping a center of mass of the motor home essentially centered on a front-to-rear and side-to-side basis will also provide better control of the motor home when it is in motion.